X

-This article is for informational purposes and does not replace psychiatric advice.
-Never stop citalopram or change the dose on your own.
-For suicidal thoughts: Samaritans 116 123 (free, 24/7).
+This article is for information and does not replace psychiatric advice.
+Never stop citalopram or change the dose on your own initiative.
+If you are having suicidal thoughts: in Germany, Telefonseelsorge 0800 111 0 111 (free, 24/7); in the UK, Samaritans 116 123 (free, 24/7).

-Citalopram belongs to the group of selective serotonin reuptake inhibitors (SSRIs) and is one of the most widely prescribed antidepressants.
-It is used for depression, panic disorder, and anxiety disorders.
-One important feature: citalopram prolongs the QT interval on the ECG in a dose-dependent manner — which makes regular cardiac monitoring necessary and limits the maximum dose to 40 mg.
+Citalopram belongs to the group of selective serotonin reuptake inhibitors (SSRIs) and is one of the most prescribed antidepressants in Germany.
+It is used for depression, panic disorders, and anxiety disorders.
+One important feature: citalopram prolongs the QT interval on the ECG in a dose-dependent way – which makes regular cardiac checks necessary and limits the maximum dose to 40 mg.

 | Property | Details |